Wrinkle Busting Habits And Everyday Skin Care Musts

 1. Kick Pollution To The Kerb

-Pollution works by decreasing the oxygen and collagen production in your skin and leaves the skin looking dull, sallow and grey in colour.
+Pollution works by decreasing the oxygen and collagen production in your skin and leaves the skin looking dull, sallow and gray in colour.
 Not only does it destroy with your skin’s elasticity, but it can leave the skin looking blotchy and cause breakouts.

-Protect your skin by using a cosmeceutical grade SPF, wash your face every night before bed, exfoliate twice a week, and moisturise.
+Protect your skin by using a cosmeceutical grade SPF.
+Wash your face every night before bed, exfoliate twice a week, and moisturise.
 Where possible try to incorporate a Retinol cream to stimulate and reactivate collagen production.

 2. Careless Skin Routine

 Too much of a good thing can be bad, yes, even for your skin.
 Excessive cleansing can dry out your skin cells, leaving your complexion dull and sensitised, often highlighting any damaged areas.
 Ensure that you always replace the vital lipid (oil) layer on the skin after washing by using a good quality moisturiser.